-Renting equipment is essential for most productions, but navigating what your crew wants and what your budget can afford can be an overwhelming process, even for the most seasoned producer.
+Video equipment rental is essential for most productions, but navigating what your crew wants and what your budget can afford can be an overwhelming process, even for seasoned producers.

 1. SCRIPT BREAKDOWN